db00m/note-vault/notes/Talk on March 13.md

  > **"The only way to take sorrow out of death is to take love out of life"**
  > ~ President Nelson

- > "And what is it that ye shall ahope for?
+ > "And what is it that ye shall hope for?
 Behold I say unto you that ye shall have bhope through the atonement of Christ and the power of his resurrection, to be raised unto life ceternal, and this because of your faith in him according to the promise."
  > ~ Moroni 7:41